datumforge/helm-buildkite-plugin/README.md

 This buildkite plugin relies on the existence of a `charts` directory.

+## Authentication on commits

+By default, this plugin will attempt to push a commit back to the repository over `https`.
+When using `https` the `user.name` and `GITHUB_TOKEN` environment **must** be set.

+If you prefer to push commits over `ssh`, set `ssh: true` and ensure the buildkite runner is setup with a valid ssh config to authorize commits.

 ## Developing

 Requires [taskfile](https://taskfile.dev/installation/) - `task lint` and `task test` to validate updates to the plugin